dani832m/MongoDB_Connector/README.md

 **About this program:**

-Creates a simple connection and retrieves data from a MongoDB Collection in two different ways.
+Creates a simple connection to a MongoDB Collection, which can retrieve and insert data in different ways.

 **Details:**